bjpop/gurita/docs/input_output.rst

 The input file type must be either CSV or TSV.
 The first row of the input file must be column headings.

-By default hatch will assume the data is in CSV format, but you can change the format with the ``--filetype TSV`` argument, and choose TSV instead.
+By default Hatch will assume the data is in CSV format, but you can change the format with the ``--filetype TSV`` argument, and choose TSV instead.

 Output files
 ============

 Hatch produces PNG (graphics) files as its output.
-A single plot command may produce one or more such files, depending on how hatch is used.
-By default hatch names the output files based on the following information:
+A single plot command may produce one or more such files, depending on how Hatch is used.
+By default Hatch names the output files based on the following information:

  * The prefix of the input data file name (this can be overridden).
  * The name(s) of the columns that have been selected for plotting.